 The company has been saying for months that it’s looking for ways to prevent its platform from being weaponized as a propaganda platform in future elections.
 Some platforms–like Fox News–do this willingly.
 But Facebook allowed it to happen with its dogged refusal to impose control on the political content being posted on its platform.

 Despite once dubbing itself “your personalized newspaper” Facebook has long insisted that it is a technology platform and not a media organization.
-Identifying as a media organization, after all, implies taking responsibility for content.
-Facebook wants to act as a politically unbiased technology platform.
+Identifying as a media organization would, after all, imply taking responsibility for content.
+Instead, Facebook wants to act as a politically unbiased technology platform.

-The main reason is that Facebook will always be about more content, more users, and more sharing.
-Facebook has always been about the connecting and networking of people at massive scale.
-This connection is expressed and reinforced by the sharing of content—any and all content.
+Restricting content, and the proliferation of content, runs counter to every Facebook corporate instinct.
+Facebook has always and will always be about more content, more users, and more sharing.
 (Mark Zuckerberg said at a developer conference last year that even the changing of a new baby’s diaper was worth sharing on Facebook.)
-When users share a piece of content, they are hoping for the dopamine hit received when another user likes or shares the content.
-(There is no “dislike” button, which might discourage the user from future sharing.)
-And each share is a new impression–an ad impression that feeds Facebook’s underlying advertising engine.
+Each share is a new impression–an ad impression that feeds Facebook’s underlying advertising engine.

-That’s why hoaxes and fake news have always found fertile ground on Facebook.
+Hoaxes and fake news have always been welcome on Facebook.
 In 2005, just a year after Facebook’s launch, a story was widely circulated (and believed) about a new bill called the “Americans With No Abilities Act.”
 News items saying Facebook itself is about to charge a monthly fee began showing up in 2010 and have persisted.
 The 9/11 tragedy, Hurricane Katrina, and vaccination studies have been the subjects of numerous false news accounts spread on Facebook.
 Why do they spread so well?
-Because they’re juicy and people want to believe them.
+Because people want to believe them.

 Is it a fatal flaw that will lead to Facebook’s downfall?
 No. Facebook will keep growing, and it will continue providing a platform that hurts rather than helps the democratic process.
 It will continue to perpetuate a political environment where people gravitate toward news stories that fit their existing beliefs and avoid even seeing those that challenge them.
 “Fake news” no longer means news not rooted in fact but rather “news I don’t agree with.”